awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-instance-types.md

-# Supported Instance Types<a name="aes-supported-instance-types"></a>
+# Supported instance types in Amazon Elasticsearch Service<a name="aes-supported-instance-types"></a>

-Amazon ES supports the following instance types\.
+Amazon Elasticsearch Service \(Amazon ES\) supports the following instance types\.
 Not all Regions support all instance types\.
 For availability details, see [Amazon Elasticsearch Service Pricing](https://aws.amazon.com/elasticsearch-service/pricing/)\.

-For information about which instance type is appropriate for your use case, see [Sizing Amazon ES Domains](sizing-domains.md), [EBS Volume Size Limits](aes-limits.md#ebsresource), and [Network Limits](aes-limits.md#network-limits)\.
+For information about which instance type is appropriate for your use case, see [Sizing Amazon Elasticsearch Service domains](sizing-domains.md), [EBS volume size limits](aes-limits.md#ebsresource), and [Network limits](aes-limits.md#network-limits)\.

 ****